Phormium, New Zealand flax: planting, pruning, care

 • Plant Phormium at collar level in centre of hole

-• Incorporate a mix of potting compost for Mediterranean plants and compost into excavated soil
+• Mix in a blend of potting compost for Mediterranean plants and compost into excavated soil

-• Fill hole then firm gently with foot
+• Refill hole then firm lightly with foot

-• Mulch the base and water generously at planting then once or twice a week during growth in first year after planting
+• Mulch base and water abundantly at planting then once to twice a week during growth in first year after planting

-Substrate must be rich and very free-draining to ensure good root aeration and avoid stagnant moisture.
+Substrate must be rich and very free‑draining for good root aeration and to avoid stagnant moisture.
 Place in full sun.

-• In a large pot at least 50 cm in diameter, lay a good drainage layer (gravel or clay pebbles)
+• In a large pot of at least 50 cm diameter, lay a good drainage layer (gravel or clay pebbles)

 • Plant in a mix of potting compost and slightly sandy garden soil enriched with compost and a handful of horn meal